furre-dev/wolt-delivery-price-calculator/README.md

 # Project Overview

-## Who am I?

-Hi, I’m Furkan, a 24-year-old Fullstack Developer based in Stockholm.
-I started with Frontend development in school and later taught myself Backend development.
-I’m experienced with TypeScript, React, Next.js, and Node.js, and also enjoy working with Java or Python for backend tasks.

-After recently graduating, I completed a six-month internship, which led to a full-time frontend developer role and gave me valuable hands-on experience in a professional setting.

-Now, I’m excited to dive into Kotlin.
-While I’ve worked mainly with Java and Python on the backend, I find Kotlin enjoyable and believe my skills will transfer easily.
-I’m passionate about learning and contributing to a team that values growth and efficiency.

----

 ## Project Details

 This project is a **Spring Boot** backend service, designed to provide a pricing model for a food delivery system.
 The service exposes a POST endpoint `/api/v1/delivery-order-price`, which calculates the total price for a delivery order based on several parameters, including the cart value, user’s location, and venue information.